Studies on Teen Brains Leads Some States to Reconsider Laws Charging Them as Adults

 For the full article on state law changes, click here

-3 Responses to “Studies on Teen Brains Leads Some States to Reconsider Laws Charging Them as Adults”
+3 thoughts on “Studies on Teen Brains Leads Some States to Reconsider Laws Charging Them as Adults”

 What is disturbing is that the juvenile brain with its “Do it now” preference over the “Wait, what are the consequences?” side and its other reactive, emotive, instinctive features….seems overall to bear an eerie similarity to some features of a very Prominent Personage who currently holds high office.